IJSComplexMatter/dtmm/doc/introduction.rst

 Highlights
 ----------

-* Easy to use interface.
+* Easy-to-use interface.
 * Computes transmission and reflection from the material (Includes interference and diffraction).
+* Biaxial, uniaxial and isotropic material supported.
 * Exact calculation for homogeneous layers.
+Two different approximate methods for inhomogeneous layers.
 * EMF visualizer (polarizing microscope simulator) - can be used with external computed data:

    * Polarizer/analizer rotation.